|

 of the souvenir shops, so the second and third days I was bored.
 At Ladd

-however, there was much
+Field, however, there was much

 activity.
 As many as thirty bombers a day were coming in from the U. S. and